 - Add Secret Chocolate Sauce, Raspberry Sauce Recipe or Strawberry Topping, or Salted Caramel Sauce

-- Read Instructions Thoroughly Before Starting – It’s actually so quick that it’s best to read the recipe first and be prepared.
+- Read Instructions Thoroughly Before Starting – It’s actually so quick that it’s best to read the recipe first and have all the supplies nearby.

 - Be Patient – Once you get the hang of it, these are so easy, but it might take a little practice!

 - Adjust Serving Size – Want to double or triple this recipe?
 Use the 1x2x3x tab in the printable recipe to change the calculations for you!